GoogleCloudPlatform/community/tutorials/migrate-oracle-postgres-using-ora2pg/index.md

 ---
-title: Migrating from Oracle to Cloud SQL for PostgreSQL using Ora2pg
+title: Migrating from an Oracle database to Cloud SQL for PostgreSQL using Ora2pg
-description: Learn how to use Ora2PG to perform schema conversion and data migration from Oracle to Cloud SQL for PostgreSQL migration.
+description: Learn how to use Ora2PG to perform schema conversion and data migration from an Oracle database to Cloud SQL for PostgreSQL.
 author: ktchana
 tags: cloud sql, database migration, postgresql, ora2pg, oracle
-date_published: 2021-04-23
+date_published: 2021-04-26
 ---

 Thomas Chan | Solutions Architect | Google

 <p style="background-color:#CAFACA;"><i>Contributed by Google employees.</i></p>

-This tutorial focuses on the schema migration aspects of an offline migration from Oracle to Cloud SQL for PostgreSQL using Ora2pg.
+This tutorial shows you how to perform schema conversion and offline data migration from an Oracle database to a Cloud SQL for PostgreSQL database using Ora2pg.

 [Ora2pg](http://ora2pg.darold.net/) is an open source tool used to migrate an Oracle database to a PostgreSQL database.
 The tool scans and extracts the database schema and data and then generates PostgreSQL-compatible SQL scripts that you can use to populate the database.

-Though Ora2pg supports exporting data from Oracle database and importing it into Cloud SQL for PostgreSQL, it is an offline migration in which the database has to be taken out of service during the whole data migration process.
-It is common to use data migration tools that support real-time replication, such as Striim or Oracle GoldenGate for migrations that require minimal downtime.

 This document is intended for a technical audience who is responsible for database management and migration.
 This document assumes that you're familiar with database administration and schema conversions, and that you have basic knowledge of using shell scripts and Google Cloud.